13 Creative Ways to Use Potatoes

 The potato is a starchy favorite that often gets a bad rep when it comes to making your list of "healthy foods."
 See, spuds are often cooked in a way that does more harm than good to your diet, but when they're not being fried or doused in large amounts of cheese and bacon, potatoes are indeed good for you—and that's what our potato recipes are here to prove.

-We have 13 of the most creative potato recipes that prove how they not only make a great addition to many meals, but that when cooked the right way, they make for an overall healthy side dish, too.
+We have 13 of the most creative potato recipes that prove they make a great addition to many meals.
+And when cooked the right way, potatoes make for an overall healthy side dish, too.

 Best-Ever Oven-Baked French Fries

 The French fry is one of those universally well-liked foods—it's hard to think of someone who doesn't like fries, right?
 And with that major responsibility in mind, we created the best fry recipe ever.
 See, unless you're getting your fries from the drive-thru, you're most likely turning to the varieties you find in the frozen food aisle when eating them at home.
 However, these are often no better for you calorie-wise.
 Our recipe results in a healthier version that creates a crispy French fry that's oven-baked—not fried—to perfection.
 And with rosemary and Parmesan, these fries get a major flavor upgrade, no heavy dipping sauces necessary.